-During the same period, business and human rights has emerged as a distinct field.
+Over the past two decades, business and human rights has emerged as a distinct field.
 The United Nations Guiding Principles on Business and Human Rights (2011), for example, define a corporate responsibility to respect human rights.
 In response to growing pressure to address human rights issues, some transnational companies have begun to conduct human rights due diligence and integrate human rights considerations in corporate policies and practices.

-Drawing on international standards, industry case studies, legal proceedings, the work of international organisations, and a growing academic literature, the course explores the theoretical difficulties in securing corproate responsibility for human rights abuses within the framework of transnational law; as well as the practical aspects of enforcing such responsibility in international and national courts and tribunals, with a particular focus on the Southeast Asian region.
+Drawing on international standards, industry case studies, legal proceedings, the work of international organizations, and a growing academic literature, this course explores the theoretical difficulties in securing corporate responsibility for human rights abuses within the framework of transnational law; as well as the practical aspects of enforcing such responsibility in international and national courts and tribunals, with a particular focus on the Southeast Asian region.

 Speaking extra-judicially at the launch of the Asian Business & Law Institute in Singapore in February 2016, Australian Chief Justice Robert French said this: